-- 1. COVID-19 vaccination of employees that work in connection with a covered contract except in cases of a disability (including medical conditions) or because of a "sincerely held religious belief, practice, or observance."
-Employees must be fully vaccinated by December 8, 2021. - Compliance by employees and visitors with guidance on masking and physical distancing while in contractor workplaces.
+- COVID-19 vaccination of employees that work in connection with a covered contract except in cases of a disability (including medical conditions) or because of a "sincerely held religious belief, practice, or observance."
+Employees must be "fully vaccinated" now by January 4, 2022.
+Employees are only considered "fully vaccinated" once they are two-weeks past the second dose of a two-shot vaccine, or two weeks after receiving a one-shot vaccine. - 2.
+Compliance by employees and visitors with guidance on masking and physical distancing while in contractor workplaces.
 This requirement does not apply to employees who work from a residence. - 3.
 Designation of a person or persons to coordinate COVID-19 workplace safety efforts at contractor workplaces.